HashDev123/pokedex/README.md

 # How to use this App

-This app is designed to show all available Pokemons and their stats.
+This app is deployed at the GitHub Pages.
+You can open it here: https://hashdev123.github.io/pokedex/ This app is designed to show all available Pokemons and their stats.
 Pokemons list divided by entries of 12 creatures. <br>
 If you need to see more - press the blue button with `Load More` text at the bottom of the list. <br>
 In order to see the stats of Pokemon you can click on this Pokemon and info will be displayed at the right side of the Pokemons list. <br>